-- · an urgent managerial necessity exists; - every effort to avoid dismissal has been made; - employees to be dismissed have been selected pursuant to a fair process; and - the employer has notified the employees' representative or trade union (as applicable) at least 50 days prior to the expected date of dismissal and has consulted with them in good faith.
+- an urgent managerial necessity exists; - every effort to avoid dismissal has been made; - the employees to be dismissed have been selected pursuant to a fair process; and - the employer has notified the employees' representative or trade union (as applicable) at least 50 days prior to the expected date of dismissal and has consulted with them in good faith.

-Where the number of employees to be collectively dismissed exceeds a certain threshold (which threshold should be proportionate to the size of the employer), the employer must also report to the MEL.
+Where the number of employees to be collectively dismissed exceeds a certain threshold (the threshold should be proportionate to the size of the employer), the employer must also report to the Ministry of Employment and Labour.